C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 > Every note needs a title which should be changeable, so a variable (var) of type `String` is the way to go.

 Now, with our notes model ready, we can start building our UI using SwiftUI.
-We will start by building the UI for an individual row that will be show on the master screen.
+We will start by building the UI for an individual row that will be show on the summary screen.
 Then, we will use that UI element to show each note in a list.

 ## Displaying a Note in a Row